Celebrating Rosh Hashanah fills me with happiness. The holiday is filled with traditions that date back to thousands of years.

-As I celebrate my eighth year as a beekeeper, I’ve grown to love and appreciate the beauty of honey and the rhythm of our honeybees in our apiary.
-Honey is an ancient and biblical food that feeds the mind, body and soul, and on Rosh Hashanah, it holds even more of a special place in my heart.
+As I celebrate my ninth year as a beekeeper, I’ve grown to love and appreciate the beauty of honey.
+The rhythm of honeybees in the apiary is equivalent to a symphony.
+Honey is an ancient and biblical food that feeds the mind, body, and soul.
+On Rosh Hashanah, it holds even more of a special place in my heart.

-We dip challah in honey in hopes of a sweet new year, and we begin the meal on the first night of the holiday by dipping apples in honey.
+We dip challah in honey in hopes of a sweet new year.
+We begin the meal on the first night of the holiday by dipping apples in honey.
 The problem with this is, most families don’t know that they’re not actually serving their loved one’s honey.
 Grocery-store honey can be diluted with additives.
 Simply put, it isn’t as good for you as raw honey from someone you know and trust.

 This is why we have been dedicated to nourishing our land and providing for the bees for so long.
 On Chesterhaven Beach Farm, we’ve planted over 40 acres of wildflowers specifically for the bees.
 We have a mutually beneficial relationship with nature where we provide what the bees need.
 In turn, they provide us with what we need from them.
 Our honeybees help us make raw, unpasteurized, certified kosher honey that we’re proud to share with our friends and family.